nclwater/FIRM2/README.md

 ### Installation
 #### Building the docker image
-There is a Makefile with commands for building, running, saving and stopping the container:
+There is a `Makefile` with directives for building, running, saving and stopping the container:

-- `make build`: The build command compiles the code using maven and creates a jar file.
-It then builds a docker image called `nclwater/firm2:x.xxx`.
-Where x.xxx is the version.
+- `make build`: The `build` command compiles the code using Maven and creates a `.jar` file.
+It then builds a Docker image called `nclwater/firm2:x.xxx`, where x.xxx is the version.
 There is a `run.sh` file which will be copied into the image and will be executed when the container runs.
-- `make run`: The run command will create and run a container called `FIRM2`.
+- `make run`: The `run` command will create and run a container called `FIRM2`.
-- `make save`: The save command will save the container to a tar file and then gzip it.
-A file called firm2.tar.gz should be created that can be uploaded to **DAFNI**.
+- `make save`: The `save` command will save the container to a `.tar` file and then `gzip` it.
+A file called `firm2.tar.gz` should be created that can be uploaded to DAFNI.
-- `make stop`: The stop command will stop a docker container with the name `FIRM2`.
+- `make stop`: The `stop` command will stop a docker container with the name `FIRM2`.

 The program does not need installation as such.
-It is packaged as a .jar file which can be copied to a directory and executed from there.
-The program needs configuration for where to find data files.
+It is packaged as a `.jar` file with all dependencies included, which can be copied to a directory and executed from there.

-**IMPORTANT:**
-For both running locally and within a docker, the two configurations files, `.firm2.properties` and `logger.properties` have to be in the user directory.
+The program's configuration  files need to be modified to establish paths to relevant data files.
+For both running locally and within a Docker container, the two configurations files `.firm2.properties` and `logger.properties` have to be in the user directory.
 That is the same directory from which the program is being run.
-Edit these two files with the appropriate values before running or dockerizing the application.
+Edit these two files with the appropriate values before running or Dockerising the application.

 ### Running Locally
 Important: the following VM option must be added to the command line: